Thomas Jay Oord: NNU employment

 Oord was a tenured professor at NNU, where he had taught since 2002.
 He was asked to resign by the new president of NNU in 2014 before learning that he would be laid off at the end of the 2014–2015 school year.
 The reason cited by the president was declining enrollment in the theology program, but it was clear to other faculty and alumni that he was being dismissed because of theological positions that are not in the mainstream of the Nazarene culture, although compatible with the Wesleyan theological tradition.
 The president received a no-confidence vote of 77 percent in 2015 and then resigned, leaving Oord employed at a lower status and pay scale.
 A negotiated settlement and parting of ways was finally put into effect in 2018.

 Personal life

-Oord is married and the couple has three daughters.
-He is an ordained elder within the Church of the Nazarene. and serves in a pastoral role at Real Life Community Church of the Nazarene, Nampa, ID.
+Oord is married and the couple has three daughters, and two grandchildren.
+He was an ordained elder within the Church of the Nazarene.
+In July 2024 he was defrocked and removed from membership after speaking out in favour of LGBT+ inclusion.
+He has often called this his "excommunication", despite not being barred from the sacraments nor attendance of Nazarene churches.